 Hop into a good time

-There are so many aquariums to visit in NJ for Spring Break.
+There are so many aquariums to visit in NJ for spring break.
 Photo taken at Jenkinson’s Aquarium

 Dive into an underwater adventure

-Make a splash this spring break and dive into an aquarium where the whole family can learn about sea life and conservation.
+Make a splash and dive into an aquarium where the whole family can learn about sea life and conservation.
 Head to the Adventure Aquarium in Camden to see rare blue penguins and playful hippos.
 Or stop by the boardwalk to catch a sloth show at Jenkinson’s Aquarium.
 Curious about more?
 Our NJMOM guide to aquariums has everything you need to know about ocean life this spring.

 Get active at a playground